smartninja/smartninja-nosql/README.md

 ## Other dependencies

-SmartNinja ODM has two mandatory dependencies: `tinydb` and `tinydb_serialization`.
-These two help SmartNinja ODM use a TinyDB database for localhost development.
+SmartNinja NoSQL has two mandatory dependencies: `tinydb` and `tinydb_serialization`.
+These two help SmartNinja NoSQL use a TinyDB database for localhost development.

 #### Datastore